sweiotdocs/docs/docs/source/r-iot.rst

    :name: software
    :class: anchor anchorWithStickyNavbar_JTJE

-R-IoT Sensor from Sensative is equipped with a sophisticated software architecture that includes a Virtual Sensing Machine (VSM) embedded in its firmware.
+R-IoT Sensor from SweIoT is equipped with a sophisticated software architecture that includes a Virtual Sensing Machine (VSM) embedded in its firmware.
 This VSM